Hyperuniform random measures, transport and rigidity: Three emblematic examples

 \section{Three emblematic examples}

-We present here three examples that emerge from different branches of mathematics and can be considered disordered.
+We present here three examples that emerge from different models.
 The first examples come from random matrices, more precisely they are the scaling limit of points in the bulk of the eigenvalues of two prominent models.
-Two of them, the GUE and Ginibre ensemble, are also {\it determinantal processes}, which will lead us to introduce this very important class at Chapter \ref{chap:proofs}.
-The third example comes from the unrelated field of random polynomials and functions.
+Two of them, the GUE (in dimension $ d = 1$) and Ginibre ensemble ($ d = 2$), are also {\it determinantal processes}, which will lead us to introduce this very important class at Chapter \ref{chap:proofs}.
+The third example comes from the field of random polynomials and functions.
 It still bears a flavour similar to the Ginibre ensemble in that they are naturally defined on the Complex plane, through Gaussian Standard Complex Variables, and are connected to the theory of analytic functions through the complex covariance $ C(z,w) = e^{ z \bar w}$.
 Together with the Ginibre ensemble, they really are the two seminal examples for which have been uncovered in first the universal properties of hyperuniform processes such as rigidity or good transport properties, partly because they are tractable, up to a certain point, among the jungle of all physically relevant point processes.
 They are just at the right place in the world of mathematical particle models, between relevancy and tractability.

 We say a random complex variable $ G$ is a {\it Standard Complex Gaussian} (SCG), denoted $ G\sim \N_{ \mathbb C }(0,1),$ if it has density